 Where does PayPal's success come from?
 It was at the forefront of online transactions, and on peer-to-peer transactions, for one.
-Its' continued innovation and growth have proven to keep it in vast use.
+Its' continued innovation and growth have proven to keep it in extensive use.
 It has paid its dues to get where it is today and is sure to continue growing far into the future.

-By 2010, PayPal had 84 million active users and was generating well over sixteen billion dollars per year.
+By 2010, PayPal had 84 million active users and generated well over sixteen billion dollars per year.
 Currently, PayPal has 277 million active users.

-We can consider that PayPal itself had four essential rules that made it successful:
+We can consider that PayPal had four essential rules that made it successful:

 - Simplicity: Sign up within seconds and a very easy-to-use platform for making payments with just an email needed.

 - Convenience: Sellers could manage their account and payment receipts with just their browser.

 - Security: With PayPal, the merchants did not need to keep credit card numbers in their database.
-For buyers, they didn't need to give their credit card information for all merchants.
+For buyers, they didn't need to give their credit card information to all merchants.